papito/altitude/README.md

 make watch
 ```

+Run `npm install` to install dev-time dependencies (these are just formatters and linters)
+in order to have the `make lint` command work.

-See the Makefile for all the available commands.
+**See the Makefile for all the available commands.**

 ## Design philosophy, architecture, and patterns